jaquobia/sbi/README.md

 ```

 # Running
 Run `sbi` in the terminal to open the TUI where you can create, modify, and run instances.
 The home menu has a few keybinds listed at the bottom, other menus should be intiutive enough to get by for now.
+Setting a workshop collection ID in an instance will NOT actively update a collection, the action to download any workshop mods must be initiated through the `(Re)Install Collection` selection in the modify instance menu.